You probably know we're a big fan of Qualia Mind at Alexfergus.com.

 I've written an extensive review of Awaken Gold in the past where I also demonstrated that this supplement increased my dual-n-back performance.

-Would I choose Qualia Focus over Awaken Gold?
+Would I choose Qualia Mind Essentials over Awaken Gold?
 The comparison is very complex because the ingredients are so extremely different, so I'll have to go off personal experience mostly.

 For me, right now, Awaken Gold is the superior supplement.
-However, if and only if Qualia Focus would come in a caffeine-free version, I'd give the slight upper hand to that supplement over Awaken Gold.
+However, if and only if Qualia Mind Essentials would come in a caffeine-free version, I'd give the slight upper hand to that supplement over Awaken Gold.

 Having said that, the ingredients in Awaken Gold are very well researched and valid for increasing cognitive performance, and it can easily be argued that the team of Awakened Alchemy is on par with Neurohacker in terms of the brain-performance substances they sell to the market.